Gasoline pump: Fuel nozzles

 Nozzles are attached to the pump with flexible hoses, so they can reach the vehicle's filler inlet.
 The hoses are robust to survive heavy wear and tear, including exposure to weather and being driven over, and are often attached using heavy spring or coil arrangements to provide additional strength.
 A breakaway valve is also fitted to the hose so that the nozzle and hose will detach and fuel flow will stop if a motorist drives off with the nozzle still in the filler.

 Nozzles are usually color-coded to indicate which grade of fuel they dispense, but the color-coding differs between countries and even retailers.
-For example, a black hose and handle in the majority of Europe indicate that the fuel dispensed is diesel, and a green dispenser indicates unleaded fuel; the reverse is common in the US, with green for diesel, yellow for E85, and black, red, white, and blue for other gasoline grades, which vary by gas station.
+For example, a black hose and handle in the most of Europe indicates that the fuel dispensed is diesel, and a green dispenser indicates unleaded fuel; the reverse is common in the US, with green for diesel, yellow for E85, and black, white, red and blue for other gasoline grades, which vary by gas station.